What is General Account?

 The claim was paid out of the premiums received from the several insured over the period.
 The accumulated fund is known as the general account and is used for settlement of the non-separate claims.

 Insurance companies follow either of the two methodologies of investing their general fund balances:

 - Managing the funds in-house through the creation of a separate department which takes care of the risk, return, dividend, etc. of the invested funds.

 - Outsourcing the functions to an external vendor, who would charge his management fees and would manage the funds.

-The companies also look for their risk appetite.
-As the claims of policyholders can arise anytime, so companies need to ensure that their liquidity is at their disposal.
-They prefer to invest their general account funds in the debt or fixed income securities as compared to the stock of the companies.
+The companies also look for their risk appetite as the claims of policyholders can arise anytime, so companies need to ensure that their liquidity is at their disposal.
+They prefer to invest their general account funds in debt or fixed income securities as compared to the stock of the companies.

 Debt would ensure the consistent inflow of the funds and would be less risky as compared to investing in the ownership of the companies.

 |Definition||It is an account where funds of the insurance company are utilized for payment of day-to-day expenses and not attributable to any specific claim or policyholder.||It is an account that is held separately from the general pool of assets and used for the purpose for which it has been created.|

 |Annuity||Here, funds are invested for fixed annuities.||Here, funds are invested for variable annuities.|